Milan Vukotić: Budućnost Podgorica

 He started his career with Budućnost Podgorica.

-Iskra Danilovgrad

-In 2019, he signed for Iskra Danilovgrad.
+In 2019, he was loaned to Iskra Danilovgrad.

 Dinamo Zagreb

 In 2020, he signed for Dinamo Zagreb.

 In July 2022, Vukotić was promoted to the first team of Dinamo Zagreb.
 Vukotić has not yet appeared in a single game for the team from Zagreb.

 Loan to Tabor Sežana and Zrinjski Mostar

 In August 2022, Vukotić was sent on loan until the end of the half-season to the Slovenian Tabor Sežana.
 In January 2023, it was confirmed that Vukotić was sent on a new loan, this time to a Bosnian club Zrinjski Mostar.

 International career

-Vukotić is a member of the Montenegro national under-21 team.
-He has also represented Montenegro at all youth levels.
+Vukotić is a member of the Montenegro national under-21 football team.